in-sung/OEAB/README.md

-# OEAB
-Adaptive boosting for ordinal target variables using neural networks
+# Adaptive boosting for ordinal target variables using neural networks